Former Boston College student charged in boyfriend's suicide

 Investigators also found Urtula's journal entries and conducted interviews with family and classmates who said they witnessed the abuse he suffered.

-You or a representative for her could not be reached for comment.
+Neither You nor a representative for her could be reached for comment.

 "A perpetrator is not limited by their gender or the gender of their partner," Rollins said.
 "Domestic violence may not always look the same, but it is always about power and control."